By: Team T12-3 Since: Aug 2018 Licence: MIT

 The Archive Task feature allows user to archive completed tasks.
 The archived tasks are hidden from task list,

-can only be viewed through command listarchived
+can only be viewed through command listarchived.
+For implementation details

 regarding listing archived tasks, please refer to Section 4.12, “List Archived Tasks”.